tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   * *Export Scale* is an optional scaling factor for STL geometry files and convertToMeters in blockMeshDict

+* *Fork* defines the fork of OpenFOAM for compatibility of generated files.
+  Currently it only defines whether to produce *surfaceFeaturesDict* (for openfoam.org) or *surfaceFeatureExtractDict* (for openfoam.com).
 * *Export path* defines path name where the add-on creates the OpenFOAM case files when the Export tool is run.
 The default value "//" means that the case folder is the same folder where Blender file is saved.